nedix/hdwallet-socat-docker/README.md

     nedix/hdwallet
 ```

-Send a test request by navigating to the interactive documentation on http://127.0.0.1:1234/docs.
+Send a test request from the interactive documentation on http://127.0.0.1:8080/docs.

 You can also import the [OpenAPI documentation][Swagger] into your favorite API testing tool.